 Spanish is a phonetic language with 27 letters in its alphabet.
 Portuguese, on the other hand, is not phonetic and contains the same 26 letters as English.

-Many words will remain relatively similar when they are translated from Portuguese to Spanish.
+Many words, including numbers, will remain relatively similar when they are translated from Portuguese to Spanish.
 Often, the difference is as little as one vowel, as we’ll see below.

 The reason for the additional vowel is often diphthongs, which are sounds that are created when two vowels are combined.
 Spanish diphthongs include: